Introduction: The Question of Control

 Status in Austria & the EU (2025)

-Austria (RTR): The RTR (Austrian Regulatory Authority for Broadcasting and Telecommunications) is the national regulatory body for net neutrality.
-In its 2024 Net Neutrality Report (June 2024), the RTR described the 'Fair Share' debate as a 'controversial issue' and emphasised that it is closely monitoring the discussion at the EU level.
+Austria (RTR): The RTR (Austrian Regulatory Authority for Broadcasting and Telecommunications) is the national regulator for net neutrality.
+In its 2024 Net Neutrality Report (June 2024), the RTR called the 'Fair Share' debate a 'contentious issue' and stressed that it is keeping a close eye on the discussion at EU level.
 [64] [65]

 There is tension between: